 Method 1

-To find out the connected state of a network cable in Linux, just run:
+After finding the network interface, you can find the connected state of a network cable in Linux, just run:

 $ cat /sys/class/net/enp5s0/carrier